plang-psm/Appointment-Manager/README.md

 ![customers](https://user-images.githubusercontent.com/101952500/185837294-e5d68415-6780-41ab-9455-521c53ea226d.jpg)
 * Access to all customers.
 * Add, edit and delete customer functions.
-  * Deleting a customer will resuly in deletion of all associated appointments.
+  * Deleting a customer will result in deletion of all associated appointments.
 * Navigation back to the appointment screen.